SRCantona/text_to_image_generation-/README.md

 ---

-### Code to Get Started or you could download "TTOI.ipynb" or "main.py" for more details 💻
+### Code to Get Started or you could download "TTOI.ipynb" or "main.py" for more details and example 💻

 ```python
 from diffusers import StableDiffusionPipeline